wger-project/wger/extras/bench/README.txt

 This is a simple funkLoad testcase.

 You need to install funkload (can be done e.g. with pip) and gnuplot (via your package manager) if you want to create plots.
-It requires an running web test server.
+It requires a running web test server (you can edit which one in the .conf file)

 WARNING: You should *not* run this script against a server that is not under your responsablity as it can result a DOS in bench mode.